xaxys/bubbler/README.md

 - `-single`: Generate Single File (Combine all definitions into one file, instead of one generated file per source file)
 - `-minimal`: Generate Minimal Code (Usually without default getter/setter methods)
 - `-decnum`: Force Generate Decimal Format for Constant Value (Translate `0xFF` to `255`, `0b1111` to `15`, etc.)
+- `-memcpy`: Enable memory copy for fields (Duplicate content of `string` and `bytes` fields when decoding, instead of directly referencing the original buffer)
 - `-signext <method>`: Sign Extension Method used for Integer Field (Options: `shift`, `arith`)

 ### Examples